 Most hawks migrate South for the winter, with the migratory season an especially fun time for birders.
-In some areas of South Texas, the sky can fill with tens of thousands of hawks as they cruise on the heat thermals on their way to their winter destinaton.
+In some areas of South Texas, the sky can fill with tens of thousands of hawks as they cruise the heat thermals on their way to their winter destination.

 The Osprey represents the entire Pandionidae family because it's the only raptor that relies on a diet of fish.
 Like all raptors, Ospreys possess keen eyesight and strong flying ability.
 They also have sharp talons on their feet.
 When they glide above a water body, they spot a fish and then dive to grab it with their feet.
 Ospreys migrate during spring and summer.
 During the summer breeding seasons, they nest on high platforms around water sources in the northern latitudes of the Eastern, Midwest and Western United States.

 Three Cathartidae species, the California Condor (Gymnogyps californianus), Turkey Vulture and the Black Vulture reside in North America.